Bachmann1234/FitbitFlaskTemplate/Readme.md

 FLASK_CONFIG=development
 ```

-After defining those you are ready to setup development
+After defining those you are ready to setup development.

+While the app uses sqlite for development its is designed to eventually be deployed to Heroku and requires Postgres to be installed.
+You should be able to install this with your package manager of choice.
+If you don't care about Heroku and dont intend to use Postgres for your production app you can remove the dependency `psycopg2` from `requirements.txt`

 ```
 # Create a virtual environment for